chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

 For complicated branching statements, you could use a **decision tree** to visualize it.
-The below is an example, and it could be further broken into more branches if we look inside each condition and the relevant variables.
-For example, if `condition_1` has $N$ boolean expressions and $M$ variables involved in total, we can break the diamond of `condition_1` into a sub decision tree.
+Below is an example decision tree, and each decision node (often drawn as a diamond in flowcharts) could be further broken into more branches if conditions involve multiple parts or variables.
+For instance, if `condition_1` is composed of $N$ boolean expressions and involves $M$ variables, that single decision can be expanded into a sub-tree exploring all combinations of those sub-expressions.

 <img src="img\branching_statement_as_decision_tree.png" alt="branching_statement_as_decision_tree" style="width: 70%; height: 70%; display: block; margin-left: auto; margin-right: auto;">

-From a mathematical perspective, **set theory** helps you understand which branch will execute for which subset of variable assignments, and **venn diagrams** help you visualize the relations of different sets.
-For example, let's suppose the venn diagram for the above branching statements is as below.
+From a mathematical perspective, **set theory** can help determine which branch executes for a given set of variable assignments, and **Venn diagrams** can illustrate how those sets overlap.
+For example, consider a Venn diagram for the branching logic above:

 <img src="img\venn_diagram_for_branching_statement.png" alt="venn_diagram_for_branching_statement" style="width: 50%; height: 50%; display: block; margin-left: auto; margin-right: auto;">

-We have 9 different areas in total that represent different sets of variable assignments involved in this branching statements block(formally,  they are called atomic equivalence class).
-You can see from here that the order of the branches matters when their variable assignments overlap:
+In this diagram, there are nine distinct regions, formally called *atomic equivalence classes*, representing different combinations of variable assignments for the branching code.
+Notice that the order of the branches matters when conditions overlap:

-- Variable assignments corresponding to A1, A5, A4, A7 will execute Statement_1
+- Variable assignments corresponding to A1, A5, A4, A7 will cause Statement_1 to execute.
-- Variable assignments corresponding to A2, A6 will execute Statements_2
+- Variable assignments corresponding to A2, A6 will cause Statements_2 to execute.
-- Variable assignments corresponding to A3 will execute Statements_3
+- Variable assignments corresponding to A3 will cause Statements_3 to execute.
-- Variable assignments corresponding to A8 will execute Statements_N
+- Variable assignments corresponding to A8 will cause Statements_N to execute.
-- Variable assignments corresponding to A9 will execute the default statements
+- Variable assignments corresponding to A9 will cause the default statements to execute.

-Programmers have different but equivalent ways of implementing branching, which is one of the reasons why another programmer's implementation of the same algorithm may look drastically different than yours.
-A good understanding of how branching works helps you not only write better programs but also read others' programs more efficiently.
+Different programmers might implement the same branching logic in different but logically equivalent ways, which is one of the reasons why another programmer's implementation of the same algorithm may look drastically different than yours.
+Understanding how branching works not only helps you write better code but also makes it easier to read and interpret other people’s code.

 ### Examples